gorse-io/docs/src/docs/concepts/evaluation.md

 ### Matrix Factorization

 The matrix factorization filters out positive feedback from negative feedbacks and unobserved feedbacks.
-For each user, Gorse randomly leave one feedback out of other positive feedbacks as the test item.
-The matrix factorization model are expected to rank the test item before other unobserved items.
-Since it is too time-consuming to rank all items for every user during evaluation, Gorse followed the common strategy[^1] that randomly samples 100 items that are not interacted by the user, ranking the test item among the 100 items.
+For each user, Gorse randomly leaves one feedback out of other positive feedbacks as the test item.
+The matrix factorization model is expected to rank the test item before other unobserved items.
+Since it is too time-consuming to rank all items for every user during evaluation, Gorse followed the common strategy[^1] that randomly samples 100 items that are not interacted with the user, ranking the test item among the 100 items.

-The matrix factorization is evaluated in top 10 recommendation.
+The matrix factorization is evaluated in top 10 recommendations.
 Suppose the matrix factorization recommends 10 items $\hat I^{(10)}_u$ to user $u$ and the test item is $i_u$

 $$
 \text{HR@10}=\sum_{u\in U}\frac{\mathbb{I}(i_u \in \hat I^{(10)}_u)}{|U|}